Votive Hoard

 On Display in the Mesopotamian Gallery

-Striding Lion from the Processional Avenue north of the Ishtar Gate, Babylon, Neo-Babylonian Period, Reign of Nebuchadnezzar II, ca. 604–562 BC.
-Molded brick with polychromatic glaze.
-OIM A7482 (D. 019182).
+Striding Lion from the Processional Way north of the Ishtar Gate, Babylon.
+Neo-Babylonian Period, Reign of Nebuchadnezzar II, ca. 604–562 BCE (A7482).

 Cylinder Seal